a2-ai-prism-ecosystem/r-package-workflows/README.md

 ### `r-release.yml`

 Reusable build workflow.
-This is where all R package building of src and binary tarballs happens.
+This is where all R package building of src and binary archives happens.

 - **Triggers:** `push` on `v*` tags, `workflow_dispatch` with a `tag` input